 - Strategic case management provisions that promote a risk-based approach.

 - A modernised framework for hearings, which offers better support for registrants and witnesses involved in the process.

 We believe Social Work England has the potential to make a real difference, raising standards to improve the status of the profession and ultimately ensure people get the right support whenever they might need it in life.

 We know from our engagement events that many of you share that vision and we’d welcome those with an interest to join our conversation to ensure we get this right.

 Share your views in our consultation here.

-Jon is the Executive Director, Fitness to Practise and is an experienced senior manager with a background in safeguarding and public policy.
+Jon is the executive director of fitness to practise and is an experienced senior manager with a background in safeguarding and public policy.
 He has specialised in health and social care regulation since 2007 and has played a key role in the migration of social work regulation from the General Social Care Council to the Health and Care Professions Council in 2012.
-As Head of Adjudications at the General Dental Council, he led a significant change and improvement programme with a focus on safe and effective practice, proportionate adjudication and enhanced collaboration.
+As head of adjudications at the General Dental Council, he led a significant change and improvement programme with a focus on safe and effective practice, proportionate adjudication and enhanced collaboration.